diegopedrazas96/angularexample/commit.md

-clarify example description on 2/7/2019
+store release instructions on 2/11/2019